 Furthermore, we provided oversight and support to our clients Project Management team, sharing our knowledge and experience with them to ensure a seamless transition.

 This project was a great success for our client.
 We achieved, and bettered, their original ambitions for this category, whilst also creating a platform for our client to continually improve the management and condition of their property estate.

 - Sustainable and significant cost savings

-- Improved service and technology
+- Consolidation and technology advancement